synapticsynergy/reddit-reader/README.md

 Create your own config.js file in server/config.js.
-Please follow the guidelines in server/requestHandler.js All credentials can be requested from the Reddit API
+Please follow the guidelines in server/requestHandler.js All credentials can be requested from the Reddit API Launch locally with 'node index.js'
+Then navigate to 'localhost:3000' to view site

 To view the deployed app, please go to: https://spa-read.herokuapp.com